 They are a form of flash memory storage and hence, you don’t get any moving parts like on a regular hard drive.
 Instead, semiconductors are used to store the data.

-Now, M.2 does not only refer to the form factor of the SSD.
-Also, it is an interface standard.
+Now, M.2 does not only refer to the form factor of the SSD and also the size of the slot that the M.2 SSD fits into, it is also the name of an interface standard.
 What this means is that besides SSDs, an M.2 interface can also be used for other devices like Wi-Fi and USB expansion.

 M.2 SSDs follow can be both SATA or PCIe based.
 The PCIe SSDs are called NVMe SSDs.

 Also Read: NVME vs SATA vs mSATA SSD